E.l.f. Beauty (ELF) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the cosmetics company had gained 3.48% over the past month, outpacing the Consumer Staples sector's loss of 4.48% and the S&P 500's loss of 1.27% in that time.
+Heading into today, shares of the cosmetics company had gained 1.91% over the past month, outpacing the Consumer Staples sector's loss of 3.49% and the S&P 500's gain of 0.19% in that time.

-Wall Street will be looking for positivity from e.l.f.
-Beauty as it approaches its next earnings report date.
-The company is expected to report EPS of $0.58, up 61.11% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $196.08 million, up 60.26% from the year-ago period.
+e.l.f.
+Beauty will be looking to display strength as it nears its next earnings release.
+On that day, e.l.f.
+Beauty is projected to report earnings of $0.58 per share, which would represent year-over-year growth of 61.11%.
+Our most recent consensus estimate is calling for quarterly revenue of $196.08 million, up 60.26% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.37 per share and revenue of $817.55 million.
-These totals would mark changes of +42.77% and +41.24%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.37 per share and revenue of $817.55 million, which would represent changes of +42.77% and +64.62%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for e.l.f.
+It is also important to note the recent changes to analyst estimates for e.l.f.
 Beauty.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.21% higher. e.l.f.
-Beauty currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.21% higher. e.l.f.
+Beauty is currently a Zacks Rank #2 (Buy).

-Meanwhile, ELF's PEG ratio is currently 2.69.
+We can also see that ELF currently has a PEG ratio of 2.57.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Cosmetics stocks are, on average, holding a PEG ratio of 2.89 based on yesterday's closing prices.
+The Cosmetics was holding an average PEG ratio of 2.82 at yesterday's closing price.

 The Cosmetics industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 206, putting it in the bottom 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 191, which puts it in the bottom 25% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.